 This extra large tiny home is perfect for camping, a glamorous office space, a spectacular guest house, hang-out area for kids, and more!
 They are customizable upon request!

-Tiny homes are starting at $50 sq ft before finishes are applied.
+Tiny homes are starting at $100 sq ft with standard finishes applied.

 Our available models include:

-The price includes a four wall tiny home with weather tight structure with doors, windows, and roofing.
-They will come with bare studs inside, simple siding outside, a plywood roof with asphalt shingles on top.
+Our standard price includes a four wall tiny home as a weather tight structure with doors, windows, and roofing.
+They will come with bare studs inside ready for finishes, exterior plywood, a OSB roof with asphalt shingles or metal roof on top.
 Any structure can be made into an “Open Air” with no doors or windows.

 Tiny Homes for Purchase!